-There are countless things to do in San Francisco, but in homage to its compact size of 49 square miles, we’ve narrowed it down to just shy of 50.
-From Alcatraz to vintage streetcars, the iconic San Francisco attractions lure nearly 17 million visitors every year—but that doesn’t mean they’re just for tourists.
+There are countless things to do in this city, but in homage to its compact size of 49 square miles, we’ve narrowed it down to just shy of 50, curating a list of the very best things to do in San Francisco.
+From Alcatraz to vintage streetcars, iconic San Francisco attractions lure nearly 17 million visitors every year—but that doesn’t mean they’re just for tourists.
 Even the most jaded locals never tire of admiring iconic landmarks like the sweeping span of the Golden Gate Bridge.
 Crammed with top-notch restaurants, artisanal coffee shops, sidewalk cafés, unusual and excellent museums, pocket gardens, hidden stairways, and eclectic shops, the city invites exploration.
 San Francisco events such as the zany Bay to Breakers race, sing-along musicals, and the colorful, cacophonous Chinese New Year parade tap into the unique local character.
 Whether you’re new to the city or just looking for new ideas, this list should provide plenty of inspiration.

 Best things to do in San Francisco

 Walking or biking across the bridge is a bucket-list must-do for locals and visitors alike.
 From the east side walkway, you can take in the soaring 746-foot towers, the city skyline, the Marin Headlands and the Pacific Ocean stretching to the horizon.
 The most photographed bridge in the world, the Golden Gate never fails to thrill—even when it’s shrouded in a blanket of fog.Read more